-LANDLORDS IN CARDIFF, SWANSEA, NEWPORT
+LANDLORDS IN CARDIFF, SWANSEA, NEWPORT AND THROUGHOUT SOUTH WALES.

-Minimum Energy Efficiency Standards (MEES), Home Insulation Assessments & Energy Performance Certificates (EPC)
+Minimum Energy Efficiency Standards (MEES), Home Insulation Assessments & Energy Performance Certificates (EPC).

-ARE YOUR RENTALS MEES READY FOR 1st APRIL 2018?
+ARE YOUR RENTALS MEES READY?

 On 1/4/18 the Minimum Energy Efficiency Standards (MEES) for Privately Rented Domestic Properties came into force.
 This requires privately rented homes to have an EPC with a minimum band rating of an E.

 Are you concerned about the changes to energy efficiency regulations affecting your domestic rental properties?